michael-wall/site-scraper/README.md

 **Introduction**

 - This module can be used to export all of the Private Pages of a Liferay Site to HTML.
-The module calls layoutLocalService.getLayouts(siteId, true) to get the list of Private Pages them for each Private Page a HTML file is created per page.
-- The module exposes a custom Gogo shell command: siteCrawler:crawlPrivatePages
+- The module exposes a custom Gogo shell command: siteCrawler:crawlPrivatePages which calls layoutLocalService.getLayouts(siteId, true) to get the list of Private Pages.
+For each Private Page it saves a HTML file based on the response from a standard authenticated HTTP Get request.

 **Usage**